MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 ## Adaptive Trigger (PREVIEW)

-An `AdaptiveTrigger` are triggers made specifically for the purpose of helping you adapt your app UI to different conditions.
+An `AdaptiveTrigger` triggers automatically when the window is a specified height or width.
 An `AdaptiveTrigger` takes two possible properties:

 - **MinWindowHeight**
 - **MinWindowWidth**